 HOW TO GET FROM ATHENS AIRPORT TO PIRAEUS PORT

-The easiest and cheapest option to get to Athens ferry port called Piraeus is by taking the bus X96 that stops just outside of the Athens airport.
+The easiest and cheapest option to get to the Athens ferry port, called Piraeus, is by taking the bus X96 that stops just outside the Athens airport.

-X96 bus takes between 50 mins to 80 mins (depending on the traffic) to go to the Athens ferry port (Piraeus) and the X96 bus route to Piraeus ferry port is the following:
+X96 bus takes between 50 minutes to 80 minutes (depending on the traffic) to go to the Athens ferry port (Piraeus), and the X96 bus route to Piraeus ferry port is the following:

-In case you feel lost you can just ask the bus driver (they always speak english if you speak with a very clear accent like an italian mafioso in a away… ????)
+Or in Greek : ΣΤΑΘΜΟΣ ΗΣΑΠIn case you feel lost, you can just ask the bus driver (they always speak English if you speak with a very clear accent like an Italian mafioso in a way… ????)

-But in reality you will find some brand new GPS screens showing you where you actually are:
+But in reality, you will find some brand-new GPS screens showing you where you are:

-But there is a X96 bus every 20-30 minutes, so there will be one for you too!
+But there is an X96 bus every 20-30 minutes, so there will be one for you too!

 Sometimes the X96 Athens Airport Buses say: “AEROLIMENAS-PEIRAIAS”